hauensteina/iphone-attitude/README.md

   A Mac app that will display an iPhone in 3D and move it around according to the quaternion info it receives on port 2718.

+You can see what this project does [here](http://youtu.be/FmJ4iZ52Yxg).